 Size and Threshold: Showers should be at least 36 inches wide and 36 inches deep, with a low threshold for easy entry.

-Grab Bars: Grab bars must be installed in showers and tubs for safety and support.
+Ada complaint Grab Bars for bathroom: Must be installed in showers and tubs for safety and support.
+It provides stability for users of all abilities and prevents slips.

 7. Accessories (Towel Bars, Mirrors, etc.)